Big amps are great. There is nothing quite like stacking a 100-watt head onto a 200-watt cabinet and just ripping some massive riffs.

 The Champ quite literally only has a volume control.
 I actually don’t know how Fender thought it was acceptable to make an amp in the modern day without so much as a simple 2-band EQ.

 The second issue is the price.
-For an honestly very basic 5-watt amp, the Champ is overpriced.
+For an honestly very basic small tube amp, the Champ is overpriced.
 I don’t think the sound quality of the amp alone is enough justification for its hefty price tag.

 If you need an amp that only does one thing, but does that thing really well, and you don’t mind spending the money, the Champ is a fantastic choice.